etallo/plsc31101-final-project/README.md

 ## More Information

-This project is part of a larger, co-authored academic endeavor.
+This project is part of a larger, co-authored academic endeavor on how terrorist incidents can lead to interstate crises in South Asia.
 My contact information is tallo@uchicago.edu if you have any questions.